Trump vows to press ahead on reshaping America in speech to Congress as Democrats register dissent

 Trump also called for the extension of his first-term tax cuts and additional federal funding for his border crackdown, including for his promised efforts at “mass deportation” of people in the U.S. illegally.

-He celebrated his crackdown on migration, saying, “It turns all we really needed was a new president.”
+He celebrated his crackdown on migration, saying, “But it turned out that all we really needed was a new president.”

 Speaking about his promised tax cuts, Trump seemed to goad Democrats, saying: “I’m sure you’re going to vote for those tax cuts.
 Because otherwise I don’t believe the people will ever vote you into office.”